BoostGSoC20/Real/README.md

 ## Current limitations
 1. The number digits are of type int between 0 and 9, number representation must be correctly handled in a higher base to improve memory performance.
-2. The const_precision_iterator does not implement cend, this could be defined for explicit numbers as the minimum between the max_precision and the precision at witch the number can be entirely represented.
-For algorithmic and periodic numbers it could be set as the max_precision.
-3. More constructors must be implemented to allow a more natural initialization.
-For example, a constructor using a sing int or double number should exist.
 4. The division algorithm is under implementation but is not currently available.

 ## References